 Maxen smashes his dinner plate over her head.
 Ceramic shards and potatoes and peas mixed with red fly everywhere.
 The remaining steak hits the floor with a thop as Diana’s knees crash into the hardwood.
-She cries and holds up her arms, potatoes and blood running down her hair.
+She cries and holds up her arms, bloody potatoes running down her head.

 “Diana?
 Can you hear me?
 Are you too stupid to understand the question?”